GoogleCloudPlatform/cloud-foundation-fabric/modules/cloud-function-v2/README.md

 ### GCS bucket creation

 You can have the module auto-create the GCS bucket used for deployment via the `bucket_config` variable.
-Setting `bucket_config.location` to `null` will also use the function region for GCS.
+Setting `bucket_config.location` to `null` will use the `region` variable for the GCS location.

+Bucket versioning is disabled as it triggers a permadiff with the GCS object generation (version id).
+The block of code that used to enable versioning is still present but commented out, so if you really need the feature edit your module's copy and enable it.

 ```hcl
 module "cf-http" {